kencenerelli/FizzBuzz/README.md

 1.0.0

 ## Technologies Used
-Visual Studio 2012
+Visual Studio 2012, .NET Framework 4.5, C# 5.0

 ## Quick Start
-Download the solution and open the sln file with Visual Studio 2012.
+Download the solution and open the .sln file with Visual Studio 2012.
 Click the Generate button to run the sample.

 ## Author
 Ken Cenerelli